After reading Vagabonding, the bible of solo travelers, I set out for a grand adventure — Morocco was calling me.

 - Never name a price you’re not willing to pay.

 - Before buying anything, shop around and casually ask for the price of the thing (be it a carpet or a tea cattle) but don’t buy it.
 It will give you a basic idea of how much you should pay when you’re ready.
 Also, check the “Prices” chapter in this article from Wikitravel.

-- You can’t just go in there and ask for the price – first you let them do their presentation.
-After that, if you’re interested, casually ask “how much is it?”
-Usually they will give you a price which is two times higher than what you should pay (that’s why it’s good to know the average price beforehand).
+- You can’t just go in there and ask for the price – first, you let them do their presentation.
+After that, if you’re interested, casually ask “How much is it?”
+Usually, they will give you a price that is two times higher than what you should pay (that’s why it’s good to know the average price beforehand).
 Appear to be shocked when they tell you the price and say that’s far too much.
 Then gradually go down.